jvahedi/nyc-taxi-ETA/README.md

-Project was a joint effor by John Vahedi and Joe Archer
+Project was a joint effort by John Vahedi and Joe Archer